alpiepho/magtag/README.md

-This repo contains a number fo the simple examples that are provided by the Magtag Overview:
+This repo contains a number of the simple examples that are provided by the Magtag Overview:
 - https://learn.adafruit.com/adafruit-magtag/overview